On the tracks of a real-life X-Man

 Animals on the move

-In 2013 Hausleitner's team shifted their study area to the Purcell Mountains, the range to the east of the Selkirks.
+In 2013, Hausleitner's team shifted their study area to the Purcell Mountains, the range to the east of the Selkirks.
 There they found a wolverine that had been also documented in the Flathead Valley, along with seven others.
-(The sample area was bigger than in the previous year of the study, partially explaining the higher number of documented animals.)
+(The sample area was bigger than in the previous year of the study, which partially explains the higher number of documented animals.)

-Notably, none of the wolverines were found in the southern portion of the mountain range — an area that Hausleitner describes as having been “nuked” by industrial activity and lacking any protected areas.
+Notably, none of the wolverines were found in the southern portion of the mountain range — an area that Doris describes as having been “nuked” by industrial activity and lacking any protected areas.

-“We find a lot of individuals in and around protected areas,” says Hausleitner.
+“We find a lot of individuals in and around protected areas,” says Doris.
 “It shows the protected areas are doing their job.”

-“We hope this research will guide management of species' harvest and future land acquisition to assist in keeping population connectivity,” says Hausleitner.
-“Ultimately conservation efforts for wolverines occur at a landscape scale and thus will benefit many species.”
+“We hope this research will guide management of species' harvest and future land acquisition to assist in keeping population connectivity,” says Doris.
+“Ultimately, conservation efforts for wolverines occur at a landscape scale and thus will benefit many species.”

 An uncertain future